 Don't get intimidated about making an apple pie, or any pie for that matter.
 It's almost impossible to screw it up.
 It's fruit and sugar and a buttery crust.
 Pies are a lot easier to make than our brains convince us sometimes.
-I prepared this Killer Apple Pie with Butter Crust with my Thanksgiving Series in mind, but it's a staple in our house throughout the fall and winter.
+I prepared this Fantastic Apple Pie with Butter Crust with my Thanksgiving Series in mind, but it's a staple in our house throughout the fall and winter.
 More on that in a minute.

 Thanksgiving: the one time a year you cook a turkey!